 Vegan Side Dishes

-It’s not Thanksgiving dinner in my family without Mac & Cheese.
+It’s not Thanksgiving dinner in my family without macaroni and cheese.
 My recipe includes sweet potatoes, nutritional yeast, and almond milk.

 These creamy and garlicky potatoes are roasted to perfection and will certainly complement your dinner table.